RSTeamCore/WorldGuardRegionProtect/README.md

 3. Protect from any change in the frame (On 1.18 MC glow frame too).
 4. Nobody cannot damage armor stand and taking or place armor from it.
 5. Cannot use none of the buckets in region.
-6. Creeper, Wither, Ghast, Primed TNT, cannot damage in the region.
+6. Creeper, Wither, Ghast, Primed TNT, cannot blowing up stuff in the region.
+Skeleton, Stray and Shulker bullet cannot destroy frame/glow frame and painting.
 7. TNT, minecart with TNT, Respawn Anchor and ender crystal can't damage any blocks/frames in region.
 8. Support for banned dangerous commands.
 Separate commands were added and tested used by FastAsyncWorldEdit\WorldEdit in the protected region.
 9. Nobody cannot remove region or change flags in protected region.
 Just example using like: